 Universal life insurance

-Members can apply to receive a $100 prepaid VISA® card to purchase supplies for a hands-on service project in their community, plus an in-depth project guide, T-shirts and more to help them organize a successful event.
-Modern Woodmen will give away up to 500 grants per year on a first-come, first-served basis.
+Members can apply to receive a $200 bank card and other resources to coordinate a small-scale volunteer project with family and friends.
+Modern Woodmen will award up to 250 grants per year on a first-come, first-served basis.